Blog

 For SPF records, check that you have no more than 10 DNS lookups.
 Exceed this number and you will fail email authentication.
 This limit was imposed to prevent denial-of-service (DoS) attacks and to conserve the resources of email servers.

-Next, test your authentication records by publishing them in test mode.
-Both SPF and DKIM have testing tags that will help you identify missing mail servers in your audit.
+Next, test your SPF record by publishing it in test mode.
+SPF has testing tags that will help you identify missing mail servers in your audit.
 Once done, turn off test mode to start protecting yourself from spammers!

 Finally, publish your SPF and DKIM records to your DNS so that mailbox providers can look them up.
 Remember, it can take up to 48 hours for DNS changes to be reflected globally.
 The sooner you publish them, the better it is for your email deliverability.